Finding classic video games online

 The dominant force in digital games distribution, Steam is also home to a number of original, re-issued and remastered classic games.
 You'll need an account and Steam software (both free) to download and play games, but this also gives you access to the legendary Steam sales, where prices can drop as much as 90%.
 Each program lists compatibility requirements, so you can determine whether a classic game will work on your operating system (OS).
-Chances are most will, but if you find yourself with a game that doesn't work on a recent release such as Windows 10, you can return it for a full refund within 14 days.
+Chances are most will, but if you find yourself with a game that doesn't work on a recent version, you can return it for a full refund within 14 days.

 GOG (aka Good Old Games) specialises in optimising classic games for modern systems, with large sales similar to Steam.
 The games are also free of digital rights management (DRM) copy protection software, which means you can back up your games and move them between computers.
 However, they're re-issues, so while they're likely to work on your PC, you won't see much in the way of updated graphics and controls.
 If they don't work, the team at Gog will try to fix your compatibility issues before resorting to a refund.
 After all, you'd rather play the games than send them back, right?

-For 10 years this team of digital archivists has been slowly building an internet repository with a dedicated section for vintage video games – and they're available to the public for free.
+For more than 10 years, this team of digital archivists has been slowly building an internet repository with a dedicated section for vintage video games – and they're available to the public for free.
 There's a broad range of popular and obscure computer, console and arcade games available, with entire sections dedicated to web-based emulation, such as an online Atari 2600 and DOS system.
 This means you don't need to worry about downloading and installing software, although you can still do that with most games if you'd prefer.
 If you do opt for a download, the onus is on you to make it work on a modern system.
 It also has a number of incomplete demos, however, due to licensing restrictions, which can be frustrating when you're trying to locate a complete game.

 Looking for a lesser-known PC game released between 1980 and 1997?
 Odds are it was released for the DOS or MS-DOS operating system, and if so, there's a good chance you can find it on Abandonia.
 The retro-enthusiast website has amassed thousands of games since it launched in 1999 , which fall under the abandonware free software licence.
 Although this is a legal grey area, the Abandonia team makes sure that all content is cleared for download.
 Any games still under copyright cannot be downloaded, even if they're listed on the site.
 Most of the games are not optimised for new computers, and require the DOSBox emulator to run (see Computer compatibility).